 A difference in several physiological parameters before the onset of symptoms

 The wristbands were synchronized with a companion smartphone app upon waking, which participants used to record any activities that could impair central nervous system function, such as alcohol, prescription medications, and recreational drugs, and to record any symptoms of COVID-19.
 Each of them regularly took rapid antibody tests for SARS-CoV-2, the virus responsible for COVID-19 infection and those who showed indicative symptoms also took an RT-PCR test.
-Finally, additional information such as age, sex, smoking status, blood type, number of children, exposure to family contacts or co-workers who tested positive for COVID-19 and the status vaccine were taken into account.
-It turns out that 127 people developed the infection during the study period, partly because the majority of them said they had been in contact with family members, relatives or work colleagues. who had also tested positive for a COVID-19 infection.
+Finally, additional information such as age, sex, smoking status, blood type, number of children, exposure to family contacts or co-workers who tested positive for COVID-19, and the status of the vaccine were taken into account.
+It turns out that 127 people developed the infection during the study period, partly because the majority of them said they had been in contact with family members, relatives or work colleagues.
+Who had also tested positive for a COVID-19 infection?